-Sitting up against the bathroom floor, my daughter draped over my legs as I rubbed her back.
+Sitting up against the bathroom floor with my daughter draped over my legs as I rubbed her back.
 She was sick again.
-Another day this week she was home from school.
+Another day this week, she was home from school.
 Two days last week and the week before.
 It was always the same, coughing and vomiting.
-The doctors said it was a cold.
+The doctors said it was just a cold.
 A cold that lasted for years that never let up.

-I was also in love with this little girl.
-She and her sister were my priorities now.
-I was going to do what needed to be done to make sure she was ok, and they both lived extraordinary lives.
-But still the question remained, how did I get here?
+I was also in love with this little girl, and she and her sister were my priorities now.
+I would do what was needed to make sure she was ok and that they both lived extraordinary lives.
+But still, the question remained, how did I get here?

 I also didn't understand that people treat you in exact proportion to how you feel about yourself.
-It is an unspoken thing.
-I could feel the change and it further pushed me into despair, and anger began to fill my world.
+It's an unspoken thing, but I could feel the change, and it further pushed me into despair, and anger began to fill my world.

 The difficulties in my childhood that pushed me to the heights I climbed